Frontier Times

-THE FRONTIER TIMES (or Hunters Frontier Magazine) is a popular journal and magazine devoted to history of the American West and Texas.
+The Frontier Times (or Hunters Frontier Magazine) was an American journal and magazine devoted to history of the American West and Texas.
 Before it ceased publication, it was published in many locations at Texas.

 The magazine

-It was founded by two enthusiastic historians, John Warren Hunter and his son John Marvin Hunter, in 1910 as Hunter's Magazine.
+It was founded by two enthusiastic historians, John Warren Hunter and his son J. Marvin Hunter, in 1910 as Hunter's Magazine.
 Most of Hunter's contributions were initially published.

 The publication was later relocated to Ozona in April 1912; and in June 1912, the magazine announced it was relocating its publication to San Antonio.
 Some years later, the Hunters encountered difficulties due to lack of support & low subscriber count.
 In May 1916, Hunter founded the Frontier Magazine, published in Melvin till 1917.
 Hunter's magazines started as a publishing company in San Antonio and gaining popularity, it was labeled with the Texas Historic Landmarks Association and the official organ of the Old Time Trail Drivers Association in August 2020.
 The magazine later suspended publication without notice and it proved to be the last issue of Hunters Magazine due to inadequate finances and low circulation.
 The first issue of The Frontier Times was published in October 1923 at Bandera.

 Through some years of writing, Hunter himself found to be in some instances the names and date might not be correct but the articles are true in details.
 Hunter's family mostly assisted him in his magazine's printing and in March 1946, Marvin Hunter, Jnr started publication in Baird and his father Hunter Snr continues the edition in Bandera.
 In 1953 the publication moved to Grand Prairie and became a quarterly.
 The last publication by Hunter's family was in October 1954.